bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Only the address is required, and if it is the only thing specified, wallets will pre-fill a payment request with it and let the spender enter an amount.
 The amount specified is always in decimal bitcoins (BTC).

 Two other parameters are widely supported.
-The :ref:`“label” <term-label>` parameter is generally used to provide wallet software with the recipient’s name.
-The :ref:`“message” <term-message>` parameter is generally used to describe the payment request to the spender.
+The :term:`“label” <Label>` parameter is generally used to provide wallet software with the recipient’s name.
+The :term:`“message” <Message>` parameter is generally used to describe the payment request to the spender.
 Both the label and the message are commonly stored by the spender’s wallet software—but they are never added to the actual transaction, so other Bitcoin users cannot see them.
 Both the label and the message must be `URI encoded <https://tools.ietf.org/html/rfc3986>`__.

 All four parameters used together, with appropriate URI encoding, can be seen in the line-wrapped example below.